Azure/azure-sdk-for-js/sdk/textanalytics/ai-text-analytics/test/README.md

 Once you are logged in, the `DefaultAzureCredential` will use the identity of the account when communicating with the Cognitive Services endpoint.

-### Assign owner role to the registered application
+### Assign the Cognitive Services User role to your user

 - In the Azure portal, go to your Cognitive Services resource and assign the **Cognitive Services User** role to the registered application (if using an Application Service Principal) or to your user account.
   - This can be done from `Role assignment` section of `Access control (IAM)` tab (in the left-side-navbar of your Cognitive Services resource in the Azure portal)<br>_Doing this will allow anyone with your application or user's credentials and/or access token to utilize the endpoint resources._

+After configuring your account's permissions and setting up the authenticated environment, you should be able to run the live tests.

 ![Impressions](https://azure-sdk-impressions.azurewebsites.net/api/impressions/azure-sdk-for-js%2Fsdk%2Ftextanalytics%2Fai-text-analytics%2Ftest%2FREADME.png)